o-gi/claude-code-commands/commands/gw-iss-create.md

   echo "3.
 Add more details"
   echo "4.
 Cancel"
   echo ""
-  read -p "Choice (1-4): " CHOICE
+  echo "⚠️ IMPORTANT: This is a PREVIEW.
+The issue will NOT be created until you explicitly approve." echo "" read -p "Choice (1-4): " CHOICE

   case $CHOICE in
     1)
+      # 🔴 MANDATORY: Ask for final confirmation before creating
+      echo ""
+      echo "📋 FINAL CONFIRMATION: Create this issue on GitHub?" read -p "Type 'yes' to create, anything else to cancel: " CONFIRM if [ "$CONFIRM" != "yes" ]; then echo "❌ Issue creation cancelled"
+        exit 0
+      fi
       # Proceed to create
       ;;
     2)